Wise Man's Grandchild: Ultimate Magic Research Society

 She is an attractive lady whose family runs a popular restaurant and is Mark's girlfriend.
 Olivia started as an A-class student along with Mark.
 She and Mark are the only other students in the Academy able to create an inter-dimensional storage space, thereby being able to join Shin's club activity.
-However, she and Mark have since been upgraded to S-class due to having improved their magical powers.
-Olivia is the only member of the Ultimate Magicians to lack a title, reflecting how she doesn't stand out.
+Olivia and Mark have since been upgraded to S-class due to having improved their magical powers.
+She is the only member of the Ultimate Magicians to lack a title, reflecting how Olivia doesn't stand out.
 However, she is the easiest one to meet, when serving customers at her restaurant.